Template Inheritance and Reusability

 {layout $standalone ? 'minimum.latte' : 'layout.latte'}

-You can also use the Latte API to choose layout template automatically.
+You can also use the Latte API to choose the layout template automatically.

 Tips